Ministry of Defence logo Defence Staff logo

 Spanish INVOLVEMENT

-France prompted Operation Serval in January 2013 to stop the advance of jihadis towards the south of Mali, to prevent the fall of the capital (Bamako) and to liberate the main northern cities that had become a safe haven for terrorists.
+France launched Operation Serval in January 2013 to halt the jihadist advance towards southern Mali, prevent the fall of the capital (Bamako) and liberate the main northern cities that had become safe havens for terrorists.

-In the same month, Spain joined the mission with its decision to facilitate the overflights and temporary landing of aircrafts from EU member countries and with the deployment of the Marfil detachment in Dakar (Senegal).
+Spain joined the operation that same month with the decision to facilitate the temporary overflight and landing of air assets from EU member states and with the deployment of the Ivory Coast Detachment in Dakar (Senegal).

 Background